qilingframework/zh/about.md

 ### More Information

-For further information, please visit our website at [https://www.qiling.io](https://www.qiling.io/) for more information.
+Can't wait to test drive Qiling framework?, please visit our github repo at [https://github.com/qilingframework/qiling/](https://github.com/qilingframework/qiling/) for more information.